Symplectic/vivo-harvester-old-deprecated/README.md

 To install the Elements harvester on a server, first download the full VIVO Harvester 1.5 release package, from: http://sourceforge.net/projects/vivo/files/VIVO%20Harvester/

 Extract this package to a directory on your server.
-Next, extract the elements-harvester .tar.gz, and copy the 'bin' and 'example-scripts' directories into the location where you extracted the VIVO Harvester pacakage.
+Next, extract the elements-harvester.tar.gz, and copy the 'bin' and 'example-scripts' directories into the location where you extracted the VIVO Harvester package.

-You want to merge these with the existing directories, so the content of the elements-harvester 'bin' directory is added to the contents of the VIVO harvester 'bin' directory, etc.
+You want to merge these with the existing directories, so the contents of the elements-harvester 'bin' directory is added to the contents of the VIVO harvester 'bin' directory, etc.

+### TODO: Provide examples of correct configuration for files noted below?

+### TODO: Indicate how to specify target version of VIVO ontology, e.g. VIVO 1.5 vs VIVO (VIVO-ISF) 1.6/1.7?

 Then, go to the example-scripts/example-elements directory.
-Checking that your elements.config.xml is correctly configured for your Elements instance, and vivo.model.xml is correctly configured for your VIVO instance, you can run:
+You'll need to edit the run-elements.sh script to ensure that the HARVESTER_INSTALL_DIR variable is correctly configured.
+Also verify that your elements.config.xml is correctly configured for your Elements instance, and vivo.model.xml and elements-to-vivo-config.xsl are correctly configured for your VIVO instance.
+You can then run:

 	./run-elements.sh

 To perform the harvest, and apply the data to your VIVO instance.
 For the first run, your VIVO instance should be empty before you start.

-Subsequent exections of ./run-elements.sh will perform differential updates - but ONLY if you retain the 'previous-harvest' directory that is created.
+Subsequent executions of ./run-elements.sh will perform differential updates - but ONLY if you retain the 'previous-harvest' directory that is created.
 If the 'previous-harvest' directory gets removed, then you should start again with a clean VIVO instance.

 If you wish to clear down your VIVO instance and start again from scratch, you will need to remove the 'previous-harvest' directory.